Royal Marines Band Service: Post Second World War

 The bands reunited at Bradwell Grove camp, near Burford, Oxfordshire in March 1946 and finally returned to Deal in early 1950 under the supervision of the Commandant of the Royal Marine School of Music, Brigadier Roy Smith-Hill.

 The amalgamation of the Divisional Bands with the Royal Naval School of Music to form today's Royal Marines Band Service, also took place in 1950 when the headquarters and training establishment were renamed the Royal Marines School of Music.

-The Band Service are notable for performing the theme music from Gerry Anderson's successful 1965 TV series Thunderbirds, in the final scene from his 1966 film Thunderbirds Are Go.
+The Band Service are notable for performing the theme music from Gerry Anderson's successful 1965 TV series Thunderbirds in the final scene from the 1966 film Thunderbirds Are Go.
 The band performed the music on the parade ground of the Royal Marines Depot, Deal, where they marched under the leadership of their Senior Drum Major Charles H. Bowden.
 This sequence was synchronized with the end credits of the film, with the very last scene of this shot (and indeed, the whole film) showing the band standing in a large representation of the words 'THE END'.